OPENDAP/hyrax-modules/OSX_Resources/ReadMe.txt

-Updated for version 4.1.0 of the dap-server package
+Updated for version 4.1.1 of the dap-server package

 This package contains general purpose handlers for use with the newHyrax data server.
 These are the Usage, ASCII and HTML form handlers.Each takes input from a 'data handler' and returns a HTML or plain textresponse --- something other than a DAP response object.

-Older version of this package contain the 'Server3' CGI software; thathas been removed from this version.
+Older version of this package contain the 'Server3' CGI software; thathas been removed.

 Hyrax BES module